 Explanation of Relevant Note

-ICCAT Requirement CPC actions domestic laws or 11000
+ICCAT Requirement CPC actions domestic laws or

 (per 16-01) taken to regulations

-(per 10 01) implement (as applicable)
+implement (as applicable)

-1 Catch remorting (name 5) • The Government

 1. Catch reporting (para.
-5) Catch
+5) Catch The Government

-monitoring via a of Trinidad and
+monitoring via of Trinidad and

-trip reporting Tobago is
+a trip reporting Tobago is

 system; receiving TCP

 verification support from the

 achieved FAO to strengthen

-through its national
+through cross- its national

-cross-checking legislative
+checking legislative

 customs export framework to

 forms and SDP effectively

 forms discharge the

-2. Implementation of the area/time Not applicable. country's Trinidad and Tobago
+2. Implementation of the Not applicable. country's Trinidad and Tobago

-closure (para.
-38), including The state of international longliners do not
+area/time closure (para.
+38), international longliners do not

-inspection and control measures obligations as a operate within the
+including inspection and obligations as a operate within the

-F coastal, flag, port relevant area.
+control measures coastal, flag, port relevant area.

 3. Use of and limitation of FADs Not applicable. and market State The Trinidad and

-(para 16) approadic under UNCLOS, the Tobago fleet does not
+(para 16) under UNCLOS, the Tobago fleet does not

-(para 20) UN Fish Stocks comprise purse
+UN Fish Stocks comprise purse

 Agreement, ICCAT seiners nor are FADs

 Recommendations, utilised.

-the Compliance utiliseu.
+4. CPC Scientific Observer the Compliance Trinidad and Tobago

+(para 39 and Annex 5) Agreement and the longliners do not

-the comphance
+PSMA. operate within the

-4. CPC Scientific Observer (para 39 and Annex 5) Agreement and the PSMA.
-Project outputs Trinidad and Tobago longliners do not operate within the relevant area.
-5. Quota transfers para 8) Not applicable. expected in December 2018 include a final Draft Fisheries Management Bill and final Draft NPOA-IUU Fishing.
+relevant area.
+5. Quota transfers para 8) Not applicable.
+Project outputs expected in December 2018 include a final Draft Fisheries Management Bill and final Draft NPOA-IUU Fishing.
 Bigeye tuna quotas/catch limits do not currently apply to Trinidad and Tobago since its 1999 catch of bigeye tuna (19 t) was less than 2 100 t.
 6. Capacity management (para 12) Not applicable.
 The capacity limitation measures do not apply to Trinidad and Tobago since its 1999 catch of bigeye tuna (19 t) was less than 2 100 t 7.
 Maximum by-catch limit established for non-authorized vessels (para 27) Not applicable.
 All Trinidad and Tobago vessels are authorized to catch tropical tunas.

-TROPICAL TUNA VESSEL FLEET eet (num ber of ves sels) Estimated capacity
+TROPICAL TUNA VESSEL FLEET Fle et (numl per of ve ssels) Estimated c apacity

-Туре 2017 2018 2019 2020 Unit (type of capacity) 2017 2018 2019 2020
+Туре 2017 2018 2019 2020 Unit (type of capacity) (Combination of GRT and GT except 2018) 2017 (GRT & GT) 2018 (GT) 2019 (GRT & GT) 2020 (GRT & GT)

 Purse seiner over 40m

 Purse seiner between 20 and 40m

 Purse seiners less than 20m

 Longliner over 40m

-Longliner between 20 and 40m 20 29 38 46 Combination of GRT and GT 2179 3160 4140 5012
+Longliner between 20 and 40m: Expecting all 20 Type IV trawlers to be included in fleet by 2020 plus 2 new LL each year 20 17 38 46 2179 1726 4140 5012

-Longliner less than 20m 13 19 25 32 Combination of GRT and GT 564 824 1085 1388
+Longliner less than 20m Expecting 8 Type IV and 8 Type III trawlers to be included in fleet by 2020 plus 1 new LL each year 13 13 25 32 564 627 1085 1388

 Baitboat 20m or greater

 Baitboat less than 20m

 Handline 20m or greater

 Handline less than 20m

 Harpoon 20m or greater

 Harpoon less than 20m

 Sport/Recreational

 Other (please specify)

 Total fishing capacity

 Support vessels (not authorised to catch tuna, but assist in fishing operations) 0 0 0 0

 Quota

 Initial quota N/A

 Quota transfer made to XXX (if applicable) N/A

 Quota transfer received from XXX (if applicable) N/A

-Total adjusted quota (if applicable) N/A
+Total adjusted quota (if applicable) N/A Page 80 of 94